netfolder/netfolder.github.io/p_guide/4/README.md

 ### License <a id="license" href="#license">#</a>

-Released under MIT by, and copyright 2014, @mdo and @lezhin
+Released under MIT by, and copyright 2014